The Gong Show: Film

-In 1980, The Gong Show Movie was released by Universal Pictures to scathing reviews and was quickly withdrawn from theatrical release.
+In May, 1980, Universal Pictures released The Gong Show Movie to scathing reviews and such poor box office performance, the film was withdrawn from general release within one week.
 Advertising proclaimed it as "The Gong Show That Got Gonged by the Censor".
-It is seen periodically on cable TV, but was not released on home video until March 29, 2016, when the film was released on Blu-ray by Shout!
+It was seen periodically on cable TV, but was never released on home video until March 29, 2016, after the film, which achieved cult status was released on Blu-ray by Shout!
 Factory.Confessions of a Dangerous Mind, a film directed by George Clooney and written by Charlie Kaufman, was based on the semi-fictional autobiography of the same name by Chuck Barris.
 Part of the film chronicles the making of The Gong Show, and features several clips from the original series.

 Following the success of the print and screen versions of Confessions, GSN produced a documentary called The Chuck Barris Story: My Life on the Edge, which included rare footage from the Gary Owens pilot.

 International versions

-Spinoffs
+Spin-offs

 At the height of the Gong Show's popularity, NBC gave Barris a prime-time variety hour, The Chuck Barris Rah Rah Show.
 This was played somewhat more seriously than the Gong Show, with Jaye P. Morgan singing straight pop songs as in her nightclub and recording days, and bygone headliners like Slim Gaillard reprising their old hits for a studio audience.
 Other spinoffs include The $1.98 Beauty Show hosted by Rip Taylor and The Gong Show Movie.